bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 #### Visualizing the tracks

 * Select "Visualize in Genome Browser"
     * You can see that the datasets are being displayed at a mirror of the UCSC Genome Browser.
+These are all peaks and signal for the chosen muscle H3K427ac ChIP-Seq datasets.

 * You can also download these tracks locally for visualization in IGV
     * Click on the download button at the bottom of the grid.